hangtwenty/yobot/README.md

 in your growing organization.

 Yobot is implemented for Slack and ready to deploy with AWS Lambda.
-Low or maintenance.
+Low or no maintenance.
 Likely no cost.

 Yobot is an easy way to connect people.
 Now, it's nothing revolutionary.
 It is simple [and unoriginal][1].